Walter Scott Murphy

 Lonsdale Cemetery now contains 1,542 Commonwealth burials and commemorations of the First World War.
 816 of the burials are unidentified but there are special memorials to 22 casualties known or believed to be buried among them.
 [Commonwealth War Graves commission].
 It is here where Walter Scott Murphy lies.

 “Beloved by All, Father, Mother, Sister and Brothers”

 [For reasons unknown he served under the name of Walter Scott .
 His brother William Scott Murphy also dropped the name Murphy]

 Auld Kirkyard, New Cumnock

 Although buried in foreign fields Walter Scott Murphy is remembered on the family headstone in the Auld Kirkyard, New Cumnock.

-Walter’s family continued to live at Bluebell Cottage up until at least 1925, the property now owned by the London, Midland and Scottish Railway which in 1923 had swallowed up the Glasgow and South Western Railway in a major of host of railways.
+Walter’s family continued to live at Bluebell Cottage up until at least 1925, the property now owned by the London, Midland and Scottish Railway which in 1923 had swallowed up the Glasgow and South Western Railway .

 In 1924 Walter’s youngest brother Alister, bakery salesman married Martha Love, from South-Western Road, Craigbank the daughter of James Love, miner and Helen Harper.